 Named after the mythical three-headed dog that guards the gates of hell, Cerberus Capital Management has been a driving force in private equity.
 One of its most notable moves was its 2007 purchase of 80% of Chrysler from Daimler (a stake that has since been eradicated).
 Cerberus was also the lead investor of a group that acquired 51% of GMAC (now Ally Financial), the financing arm of General Motors.
-Additionally, the firm owns bus maker Blue Bird and Tower International.
+Additionally, it owns bus maker Blue Bird and gun maker Freedom Group.
 Although the firm made headlines with its automotive investments, its current portfolio includes supermarkets (Albertsons), building materials ( BlueLinx), resorts ( Silverleaf Resorts), health care facilities ( Steward Health Care), and more.

 Cerberus has offices in Atlanta, Chicago, Los Angeles, and New York City.
 It has international offices in Germany, Japan, the Netherlands, the UK, and Taiwan.

 The private equity giant invests in real estate through Cerberus Real Estate Capital Management, and engages in commercial lending through Cerberus Business Finance and Ableco Finance to private equity sponsors and corporations.

 With more than $25 billion under management, Cerberus often invests for the long term.
 In 2014, the firm acquired a portfolio of loans owed by debtors in Northern Ireland from The National Assets Management Agency (NAMA) that are secured by assets in Ireland, Britain, and other locations in Europe.
 The deal strengthens Cerberus's foothold in Europe.